cobaltspeech/sdk-diatheke/docs-src/content/glossary/_index.md

 ### Entity
 An entity (a.k.a. a slot) appears in an [utterance](#utterance).
 It represents a value in an [intent](#intent) that can change between utterances or even be omitted entirely in some cases.
+Entities are defined in the Diatheke model.

 {{% panel theme="default" header="Examples" %}}
-"What's the weather forecast for
+1. "What's the weather forecast for
   <mark style="background-color: SlateBlue; color: white">Paris</mark>?" </br>

-"Book me <mark style="background-color: DodgerBlue; color: white">three</mark>
+2. "Book me <mark style="background-color: DodgerBlue; color: white">three</mark>
   <mark style="background-color: Orange;">plane</mark> tickets from
   <mark style="background-color: SlateBlue; color: white">London</mark> to
-<mark style="background-color: Violet;">New York</mark>, please" </br>
+  <mark style="background-color: Violet;">New York</mark>, please." </br>

-"Play the song <mark style="background-color: SeaGreen; color: white">New York</mark>" </br>
+3. "Play the song <mark style="background-color: SeaGreen; color: white">New York</mark>" </br>

-"Pay <mark style="background-color: DodgerBlue; color: white">three</mark>
+4. "Pay <mark style="background-color: DodgerBlue; color: white">three</mark>
-pounds off my credit card" </br>
+  pounds off my credit card." </br>
 {{% /panel %}}

-The first two examples have entities that are Cities - the first has a single City, while the second might have a SourceCity and DestinationCity.
+The first two examples have entities that are cities - the first has a single
+<mark style="background-color: SlateBlue; color: white">City</mark>,
+ while the second might have a
+<mark style="background-color: SlateBlue; color: white">SourceCity</mark> and
+<mark style="background-color: Violet;">DestinationCity</mark>.

+The second and fourth examples have entities that are
+<mark style="background-color: DodgerBlue; color: white">numbers</mark>,
-The second and fourth examples have entities that are numbers, though they are interpreted differently in the two utterances.
+though they are interpreted differently in the two utterances.
 One is a quantity, and the other is an amount of money.

 The same words can mean different entities in different contexts.
-E.g. 'New York' could be either a City or a SongName, depending on the context.
+E.g. 'New York' could be either a
+<mark style="background-color: Violet;">City</mark> or a
+<mark style="background-color: SeaGreen; color: white">SongName</mark>,
+depending on the context.

 ### Intent
 Intent is the name for a group of [utterances](#utterance) which mean the same sort of thing and result in a particular [action](#action) being taken.
+Intents are defined as part of the Diatheke model.

 {{% panel theme="default" header="Example - GetWeatherForecastIntent" %}}
 "What's the weather forecast for Paris?" </br>
 "What's the weather like in London?" </br>
-"What's the weather today?" </br>
+"Is it going to be sunny today?" </br>
 {{% /panel %}}

 {{% panel theme="default" header="Example - BookTicketIntent" %}}
-"Book me three plane tickets from London to New York, please" </br>
+"Book me three plane tickets from London to New York, please." </br>
-"Book me two train tickets from Newcastle to Edinburgh" </br>
+"Book me two train tickets from Newcastle to Edinburgh." </br>
-"Book me five bus tickets to Grand Junction" </br>
+"Book me five bus tickets to Grand Junction." </br>
 {{% /panel %}}